bekk/bekk-christmas/post/css/clean-css-rambling-edition.md

 A stellar example of unneccesary styling is repeating the default properties of an element.
 There is rarely a reason to specify that a `div` is `display: block` or scatter the code with `position: static`.
 All that tells me is that you might not know what you're doing.

 Speaking of knowing what you are doing: Please don't just try adding some properties willy-nilly and seeing if it works.
-This shouldn't even be necessary to write, but somehow it seems that the mere act of opening up a stylesheet sometimes makes otherwise responsible developers try all that responsibility out the window and just cram properties into the CSS until it somehow works.
+This shouldn't even be necessary to write, but somehow it seems that the mere act of opening up a stylesheet sometimes makes otherwise responsible developers throw all that responsibility out the window and just cram properties into the CSS until it somehow works.
 This is also a _great_ way to end up with a lot of styling that really hurts the maintainability of your application.
 Please try to understand why the web site looks the way it does before you write anything.
 It will make it a lot more fun to write CSS.
 I pinky swear.

 ## In conclusion